Summer Aid For Graduates

 - Additional loan applications should be completed for fall and spring costs once the student has received an award notification email for those semesters.

 - Loan applications that are processed by the same lender and within 90 days of one another will most often result in only one inquiry to the students and/or cosigner’s credit.
 Check with your lender to confirm their credit application policies.

 College Access Loan for summer 2019

 The student borrower for the CAL will require a credit-worthy cosigner if the student’s credit is not sufficient.
 Click here to get more information and apply online.

-Undergraduate students who are eligible for CAL in fall 2018 and spring 2019 will have it included in their financial aid award package.
+Undergraduate students who are eligible for CAL in fall 2019 and spring 2020 will have the option included in their financial aid award package.